million-views/reactive-md/blueprints/CONTRIBUTING.md

 ### Use Tailwind for Styling

-JSX Preview has built-in Tailwind v4 support.
+Reactive MD has built-in Tailwind v4 support.
 Use it:

 ```jsx
 // ✅ Good - Tailwind classes